pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 connect their blocks to this one.
 And this means that we did some kind of modifications over here.
 And that's this 51% attack.

-Could also be, and that's a similar attack, that we somehow try to do some somehow disconnecting them off by doing some kind of, how do you call it, where you send too many requests to WebSolve or Denial of Service attack.
+Could also be, and that's a similar attack, that we somehow try to do somehow disconnecting them off by doing some kind of, how do you call it, where you send too many requests to a WebServer, Denial of Service attack.
 Yeah, you do some kind of Denial of Service attacks to them.
 So that they are just being cut off from the network for some time.
 In the meantime, you do some kind of re-chaining the whole thing.
-And suddenly, they come back and then they see, oh, that's not how the account stayed.
+And suddenly, they come back and then they see, oh, that's now the current state.
 So we have to connect to that one.
 And here you did some tricks.

 The point is the 51% attack is real.
 It can happen.
-But if this happens, what would happen in the same thing, everybody would lose trust in Bitfarm.
+But if this happens, what would happen at the same time, everybody would lose trust in Bitcoin.
-So you earn a lot of money by this versus.
+So you earn a lot of money but it is worthless.
-So the one question is, I was going to ask more that, OK, you have first a lot of computing power to do this.
+So there was one question over there.

+student: I was going to ask more that, OK, you have first a lot of computing power to do this.
-And then you have to do it subsequently three times for you to beat the other person that did it one time.
-And it didn't wait 10 minutes, for example.
+And then you have to do it subsequently, like three times, for you to beat the other person that did like one time, and didn't wait 10 minutes, for example.
 How doable is this?
-How much computing power is it even possible?
+How much computing power is it?
+Is it even possible?
 I mean, one computer won't do it.

-No, no, you would need the whole computing center to do that.
+prof: No, no, you would need a whole computing center to do that.
 And we will have a look at Mempool.
-Then we see who is company mining.
+There we see who is currently mining.
-And then let's move a little bit.
+And then... let's move a little bit.
 Let's wait a little bit.
 Let's delay the answer.
 Yeah?

-I can.
+student: I can.
 And the one that I'm going to move on, can I come to the end of the table?
 I can get all the data and I can get the correct one.

-You don't claim it's the correct one.
+prof: You don't claim it's the correct one.
 You just submit the whole blocks.
 And the blocks are correct in themselves.
-You just manipulate it one transaction in there.
+You just manipulated it one transaction in there.
 So what you did is that I transferred one Bitcoin to you.
-And you just insert here not one Bitcoin, but maybe 10 however.
+And you just insert here not one Bitcoin, but maybe 10 or whatever.
 Maybe even I have 10.
 Maybe then I got 10.
-If everything is correct.
+Everything is correct.
 I had 10 and you're just stealing the 10 Bitcoin instead of one.
 And then you're just computing all the different blocks.
 So the blocks in themselves are correct.
-They have the right non-stay, change to each other.
+They have the right nonce, they are chained to each other.
-You just manipulate one transaction by stealing real money.
+You just manipulated one transaction by stealing really money.
-And if this is that long lot, then the other ones, then it's being accepted.
+And if this is then longer than the other ones, then it's being accepted.
 You don't pretend it's correct.
 It is correct.
-It's a correct change.
+It's a correct chain.
 But you just manipulated one of the transactions.

-But they wouldn't be able to steal Bitcoin that hasn't been spent.
+student: But they will be able to steal Bitcoin that hasn't been spent.
 What they could do is they could rearrange transactions that have already occurred.
-Because it would require validating signatures instead of that.
+Because it would require validating signatures and stuff like that.

-So it's not easy to do.
+prof: So it's not easy to do.
-But it's just something could happen.
+But it's just something that could happen.
-And when you talk to people about blockchain, they come along, ah, 51% of the tech.
+And when you talk to people about blockchain, they come along, ah, 51% attack.
 Blockchain is insecure.
-Because we have the 51% of it.
+Because we have the 51% attack.
-We have similar techs.
+We have simple attacks.
-I've heard that a lot of Bitcoins have been stolen.
+"I've heard that a lot of Bitcoins have been stolen."
-We discussed later on a little bit how you really can steal Bitcoins, but not using that.
+We discuss later on a little bit how you really can steal Bitcoins, but not using that.

+## slide: "Bitcoin - A few facts"

 OK.
-So something else, what we can also say, is that some numbers, so in the end, we will have a maximum number of Bitcoins, which is 21 million Bitcoins.
+So something else, what we can also say, is that some numbers,

+- so in the end, we will have a **maximum number of Bitcoins**, which is **21 million Bitcoins**.
 We will not have more than 21 million Bitcoins.
 That's in the protocol.
-And I told you already that we have this Bitcoin halving.
-So approximately every 210,000 blocks, we do some kind of halving.
+- And I told you already that we have this **Bitcoin halving**.
+So approximately **every 210,000 blocks** we do some kind of halving.
-Which means that the incentive is coming here 3.1.
-And then it will be 1.56 something.
+  - Which means that the **incentive** is currently at **3.125 BTC**.
+And then it will be **1.5625 BTC** per block.
-And this takes place in April last year.
-We have the last halving.
+  - And this takes place in **2028**, so April last year we had the last halving.
-And in 2140, the last Bitcoin will be mine.
+- And in **2140**, the **last Bitcoin will be mined**.
-And then there's no more Bitcoins.
+  - And then there's no more Bitcoins.
 There will be no more new Bitcoins.
 There will be 21 million Bitcoins.
-And this is now the point that everybody says, and that's the reason why Bitcoin will increase in value.
-Because there will be no more Bitcoins, but we need more money.
+  - And this is now the point that everybody says, and that's the reason why Bitcoin will increase in value.
+Because there will be no more Bitcoins, but you need more money.
 This means that the individual Bitcoin will become more valuable.
-We need to learn more, I don't know.
+Believe it or not, I don't know.
 But that's the point.

-And something interesting that I also just learned last week is the following.
-So which means that we have one period in time where we got 50 Bitcoins as an incentive for our mining fees.
+And something interesting that I also just learned last week is the following which means that we had one period in time where we got 50 Bitcoins as an incentive for our mining fees.
 That was just at the beginning, the first years.
 So it took about four years.
 Then it was decreased to a period where we got 25.
 Then it was decreased to a period of 12.5, 6.5, and the rest.
 And just a very interesting thing is the following.
-That in this time, 50% of all Bitcoins have been produced.
+That in this time, 50% of all Bitcoins had been produced.
 So during the time that we got 50 Bitcoins per block as an incentive, we produced 10,500,000 Bitcoins.
 50%.
 Then in the next time, when we got 25 Bitcoins as an incentive, we produced 25% of the total number.
-So it's some kind of what you call it anecdotal knowledge, somehow, which is quite funny, which you can tell in the background.
+So it's some kind of, what you call it, anecdotal knowledge, somehow, which is quite funny, which you can tell everybody in the pub.
 And that's how it works.
 So at the moment, the current period of five years, we actually produced only 3.1% of the whole sum of Bitcoins, which means that most of the Bitcoins have already been produced.
 There will not be that much coming in the end.

+## Mempool Demo

-So that's the time that we go to this web page here.
+So that's now the time that we go to this web page here.
 Let's see.
-That's Mempool.
+That's **Mempool**.
 Mempool is a web page that is here.
 It's come in live.
 And what we see here are the Bitcoin blocks that have been mined.